GemTalk/Sparkle/src-doc/SparkleInstall.src.md

 10. Click on the OK button.
 Sparkle should appear in the Iceberg repository list.
 11. Right click on Sparkle, and select **Metacello > Install Baseline of Sparkle (default)**.
 12. Save the image.
 You are now ready to login; see [Login](#login).

-##### Iceberg default repository location

-The Sparkle load clones repositories into a default location, under _pharoImageDir_/`pharo-local/iceberg/GemTalk/`.
-This location can be configured, if you wish to keep your clones across Pharo images.
-See **Settings > Tools > Software Configuration Management > Iceberg** , and check **Share repositories between images**.
-Once this is checked, you can enter a location for shared repositories.

 ## Login